✦ ✦

 6.3 Reporting Absences

-• LAA’s communication platform (if available)
+• Or via LAA’s official parent communication platform when available

-7) Acceptable Absences and Promotion Guidelines
+7. Acceptable Absences and Promotion Guidelines

-• 10% of total instructional days per academic year (approximately 18 days in a standard 180-day year)
+A student may not miss more than 10% of total instructional days per academic year (approximately 18 days in a standard 180-day year).

 7.1 Chronic Absenteeism